thanpolas/crypto-utils/README.md

 The crypto-utils exposes a few utility functions for more low-level calculations:

--   `toSignificant(fraction, significantDigits = 5, rounding = Decimal.ROUND_HALF_UP)` Underlying function that calculates to significant digits of a fraction.
-Fraction is a tuple Array (an array with two elements, the numerator and denominator).
-Rounding is a constant from the [decimal.js Package][decimal].
--   `toFixed(fraction, decimalPlaces = 5, rounding = Decimal.ROUND_HALF_UP)` Underlying function that calculates to fixed decimals of a fraction.
-Fraction is a tuple Array (an array with two elements, the numerator and denominator).
-Rounding is a constant from the [decimal.js Package][decimal].
 -   `expDecs(decimals)` Will return the exponent of the given decimals number.
 -   `biConv(value)` Will safely convert any value to JSBI and not touch values that are of JSBI type.